Following Friday's attacks, I posted this image of Paris from my mobile phone:

 To Jim Webb, who said "We spend hundreds of millions of dollars building an appropriate facility with all security precautions in Guantanamo to try these cases.
 There are cases against international law", the courageous author adds "That was the Bush Administration's point all along."

-=> First, a reminder : Bush's Amerika spent hundreds of billions of dollars building an
+=> First, a reminder : Bush's Amerika spent hundreds of billions of dollars building an inappropriate war in favor of terror instead of an appropriate war on terror.

 => Second, what Obama and the World point all along is this : of course terrorists are against international law !
 But Gitmo abuses were against international law, the Bush Administration was against international law, Bush's Amerika was against international law.
 The case is not about closing Guantanamo but about what went wrong there.